 Related Articles: INSECURE ATTACHMENT STYLES: How to Cope & Deal With it, Updated!!!

 In some situations, using an aggressive communication style can be advantageous.
-If you’re feeling exploited or want to make sure you’ve seen, An aggressive communication style can be beneficial.
+If you’re feeling exploited or want to make sure you’ve seen it, an aggressive communication style can be beneficial.
 For example, if you’re competing for a promotion with a coworker, you may need to be aggressive to get ahead.

 How to Deal with Aggressive Communication